-In 2022, the Petaluma Regional Library will receive a much-deserved update - its first major renovation since it opened in 1976.
-The renovation will address life cycle maintenance and accessibility needs as well as modernizing for 21st century library service and operations: improving interior navigation and wayfinding; providing acoustically-separate places for quiet work, group collaboration, and programs; adding new skylights; and fixing the non-ADA-compliant slope at the building's entry, to name just a few.
+Currently, the Petaluma Regional Library is scheduled for a much-deserved update - its first major renovation since it opened in 1976.
+The renovation will address lifecycle maintenance and accessibility needs as well as modernizing for 21st century library service and operations: improving interior navigation and wayfinding; providing acoustically-separate places for quiet work, group collaboration, and programs; adding new skylights; and fixing the non-ADA-compliant slope at the building's entry, to name just a few.